 In this experiment, we report the fitting accuracy and convergence properties of all CGD algorithms studied in this paper.
-Results are reported on the ~ 220 test images of the LFPW database.
+Results are reported on the $\sim$ 220 test images of the LFPW database.
 In order to keep the information easily readable and interpretable, we group algorithms by cost function (i.e. SSD or Project-Out), and optimization method (i.e. Gauss-Newton, Newton or Wiberg).

-Results for this experiment are reported in Figures 5, 6, 7, 8, 9 and 10.
+Results for this experiment are reported in Figs. 5, 6, 7, 8, 9 and 10.
 These figures have all the same structure and are composed of four figures and a table.
-Figures 5a, 6a, 7a, 8a, 9a and 10a report the Cumulative Error Distribution (CED), i.e the proportion of images vs normalized point-to-point error for each of the algorithms' groups.
-Tables 5e, 6e, 7e, 8e, 9e, and 10e summarize and complete the information on the previous CEDs by stating the proportion of images fitted with a normalized point-to-point error smaller than 0.02, 0.03 and 0.04; and by stating the mean, std and median of the final normalized point-to-point error.
+Figs. 5a, 6a, 7a, 8a, 9a and 10a report the Cumulative Error Distribution (CED), i.e the proportion of images versus normalized pointto-point error for each of the algorithms' groups.
+Figures 5e, 6e, 7e, 8e, 9e, and 10e summarize and complete the information on the previous CEDs by stating the proportion of images fitted with a normalized point-to-point error smaller than 0.02, 0.03 and 0.04; and by stating the mean, std and median of the final normalized point-topoint error as well as the approximate run-time.
 The aim of the previous figures and tables is to help us compare the final fitting accuracy obtained by each algorithm.
-On the other hand, Figures 5b, 6b, 7b, 8b, 9b and 10b report the mean normalized point-to-point error at each iteration while Figures 5c, 5d, 6c, 6d, 7c, 7d, 8c, 8d, 9c, 9d and 10c, 10d report the mean normalized cost at each iteration28.
+On the other hand, Figs. 5b, 6b, 7b, 8b, 9b and 10b report the mean normalized point-to-point error at each iteration while Figs. 5c, 5d, 6c, 6d, 7c, 7d, 8c, 8d, 9c, 9d and 10c, 10d report the mean normalized cost at each iteration.
 The aim of these figures is to help us compare the convergence properties of every algorithm.